Henrico County, Virginia: History

 Since becoming independent in 1842, the City of Richmond has successfully annexed portions of Henrico five times.
 Chesterfield County annexed the site of Henricus in 1922.

 Henrico was badly hurt in the Civil War.
 During the Reconstruction era, Virginia Estelle Randolph was a pioneer educator and humanitarian who lived from 1874 to 1958.
 She opened the old Mountain Road School in 1892 and was named the first Jeanes Supervisor Industrial Teacher in Henrico County Schools in 1908.
 She conducted the first Arbor Day program in Virginia.

-The USS Henrico was a Bayfield-class attack transport involved in World War Two and subsequent conflicts.
+The USS Henrico was a Bayfield-class attack transport involved in World War II and subsequent conflicts.

-Richmond attempted to completely merge with Henrico in 1961, but 61% of the votes in a referendum in Henrico county voted against the merger.
-In 1965, Richmond attempted to annex 145 square miles of Henrico County.
-However, after a lengthy court battle, the city was given permission to annex only 17 square miles.
-Since the city would have had to reimburse Henrico a hefty $55 million, Richmond opted against annexing the 17 square miles.
+Richmond attempted to completely merge with Henrico in 1961, but 61% of the votes in a referendum in Henrico County voted against the merger.
+In 1965, Richmond attempted to annex 145 square miles of Henrico County, but after a lengthy court battle, the city was given permission to annex only 17 square miles.
+Since the city would have had to reimburse Henrico a hefty $55 million, Richmond opted against annexing the area.

 In 1981, the Virginia General Assembly placed a moratorium on all annexations throughout the state.
 Henrico's borders have not changed since Richmond's 1942 annexation.